Prouk/Moujin/README.md

 You can run tests in this project by executing `go test`.

-## Usage

-// Include instructions on how to use the project here.

 ## Contributing

 We welcome contributions!
 Please see our contribution guide for more details.